 1. the color descriptions are attempts to describe what color the aircraft should be painted, not attempts to describe factory paints.
 In the Japanese language the perception of the colors "yellow" and "orange" are close and it's really subjective whether a color is simply yellow or dark-yellow, light-orange or yellow-orange.
 Another factor that should be kept in mind is the reluctance of the Japanese Army/Navy to use "western" terms, therefore instead of describing a color as "orenji" (orange) it is very possible they opted for the Japanese word "kiiro" (yellow).

 2. The paint application process is an extremely important factor to consider when drawing conclusions and making suggestions about what color a particular aircraft type was.
-The Willow was mostly a fabric covered a/c.
+The Willow was mostly a fabric covered aircraft.
 The paint instructions mentioned above call for 3 hands clear primer, one hand red-brown intermediate coat and on top of them two hands of orange paint, plus a clear coat for waterproof parts.
 Even if the original paint, straight from the can, was orange-yellow, two coats over red-brown would certainly make the color look darker; more orange than yellow.

 3. Yes.
 The Willow wasn't just orange.
 Light orange or orange-yellow are fairly close enough.
 But it was certainly not yellow as some recently have been suggesting.